Fourteen years after leaving Accra Hearts of Oak for Kumasi Asante Kotoko, ace midfielder Charles Taylor has disclosed why he made the switch.

-But it did not go down well with Hearts fans his transfer to their bitter rivals as a betrayal.
+But it did not go down well with Hearts fans who deemed his transfer to their bitter rivals as a betrayal.

-Explaining his decision in an interview on Asempa FM, Taylor stated that he was fed up with the many broken promises of financial rewards from the Hearts management and had choose a better option.
+Explaining his decision in an interview on Asempa FM, Taylor stated that he was fed up with the many broken promises of financial rewards from the Hearts management so he chose a better option.

 “Hearts of oak helped me shoot to fame, but I gained all the wealth I have now when I played in Kumasi for Kotoko.

 “I never touched my salaries while I was playing for Kotoko.
 The people of Kumasi took very good care of me than when I was in Accra and I still do get a lot of help from the Kotoko fraternity”, he disclosed.